Erfinden/Autocam/README.md

 ## Setup Local Server

-`sudo ln -s /home/pi/Desktop/images /var/www/html/autocamserver/images`
+`sudo ln -s /home/pi/Desktop/images /var/www/html/autocamserver/images` \n
 `sudo cp /home/pi/Desktop/Autocam/server.php /var/www/html/autocamserver/`

-The Server is now accessible through the ip of the pi.
-You need to be in the same wifi as the pi.
+The Server is now accessible through the ip of the pi.\n You need to be in the same wifi as the pi. \n
-To find out the pi adress of the pi type: `ip a`
+To find out the pi adress of the pi type: `ip a` \n

 ## Start on Boot